 Mandatory quests make it impossible to complete any other quest until it’s been resolved.
 Usually, they have an annoying combination of resources needed to be completed and they have a very low point value.
 In essence, another player is forcing you to waste your agents and resources dealing with a quest for very little reward.
 It’s super annoying and also an amazing tactic.

 Castle Waterdeep is an interesting spot.
-There’s a unique turn-order mechanic build into Waterdeep that can completely shift from round to round, or never move once in a single game.
+There’s a unique turn-order mechanic built into Waterdeep that can completely shift from round to round, or never move once in a single game.
 When a player sends an agent to Castle Waterdeep, they’ll receive the first player token and gain an Intrigue card.

 In the next round, whoever controls the first player token goes first.
 If players are unconcerned about the turn order, that player will remain the first player until another player dispatches an agent to Castle Waterdeep.

 After the final round, it’s time to tally up your points.
 Do you remember the hidden identity you received at the beginning of the game?
 Hopefully, you do.
 This is where they come into play.

 Each lord has a hidden talent.
 Some lean towards the darker side of power and will get bonus points for every Skullduggery quest completed.
 Perhaps your lord is more magically inclined and receives bonus points for every Arcana quest completed.

 Either way, each hidden Lord will have hidden bonus points that you should be working towards throughout the game.
 If you have no idea what bonus points you’re getting from the start, chances are you’re going to be missing out on a lot of points by the game’s end.

 The other bonus points are for any unused adventurers in your tavern at a rate of 1 to 1 for victory points.
 Any unused money is also worth a few points at a rate of 2 coins to 1 victory point.